 Removing phthalates from the products could mean the loss of essential properties in consumer and industrial products products that we rely on every day.
 For example, without phthalates, electrical cords would be less flexible and subject to cracking, which could expose live wires.
 Phthalates make up 90 percent of the plasticizer market, and while there are some potential substitutes in development, there are no drop-in replacements available for many current applications that would provide similar performance, durability and cost.

-Phthalates have been reviewed by numerous scientific panels and the conclusions have been essentially the same each time: phthalates used in commercial products do not pose a risk to human health at typical exposure levels.
-And, information collected by the Centers for Disease Control and Prevention over the last 10 years indicates that, despite the fact that phthalates are used in many products, exposure is extremely low – much lower than the levels considered safe by regulatory agencies.
+Phthalates have been thoroughly studied and reviewed by a number of government scientific agencies and regulatory bodies world-wide and these agencies have concluded that phthalates used in commercial products do not pose a risk to human health at typical exposure levels.
+Information collected by the Centers for Disease Control and Prevention over the last 10 years indicates that, despite the fact that phthalates are used in many products, exposure is extremely low—significantly lower than any levels of concern set by regulatory agencies.

 The U.S. National Toxicology Program’s Center for the Evaluation of Risks to Human Reproduction (NTP CERHR) concluded that there was “minimal concern” regarding risk of developmental or reproductive effects from current exposure levels to diisononyl phthalate (DINP), that there was “minimal concern” regarding risk of developmental effects and “negligible concern” regarding risk of reproductive effects from current exposure levels to diisodecyl phthalate (DIDP).